dankozlowski/invoca-metrics/README.md

       ...
     end

-Then any methods from `Invoca::Metrics::Client` via the `metrics` member:
+Then call any method from `Invoca::Metrics::Client` via the `metrics` member:

     metrics.timer("some_process/execution_time", time_in_ms)